|

 defensive positions, utilizing the artillery, until an

-That night, under cover of darkness, the re
+That night, under cover of darkness, the remnants

 Barbour's Station.
 The following morning, the wounded